IV of Spades discography

-Filipino band IV of Spades has released two studio album, fifteen singles, four promotional singles, and twelve music videos.
+Filipino band IV of Spades has released two studio album, sixteen singles, four promotional singles, and twelve music videos.
 The group consists of vocalist and bassist Zild Benitez, vocalist and lead guitarist Blaster Silonga, and drummer Badjao de Castro.
 Former lead vocalist and rhythm guitarist Unique Salonga was part of the original lineup until his departure in 2018, later returning to the band in 2025.